claasd/caffoa.net/readme.md

   checkEnums: true # set to false to disalbe the generated checks for enums in models
   routePrefix: "api/" # a route prefix that is added to all routes in function
   useDateOnly: false # you can set this to true if you use net6.0 and want date types to be de-serialized as DateOnly instead of DateTime.
+  splitByTags: false # if set to true, multiple function files and interfaces will be generated, based on the first tag of each path item
   parsePathParameters: true # if set to true, the parameter parsing is not left to Functions, but is done by caffoa, opening up the possibility to give back better error messages
   parseQueryParameters: true # if set to true, caffoa will parse required and optional parameters that are defined for query
   imports: # a list of imports that will be added to most generated classes